 When researching payment processors, nonprofits should find an all-in-one, affordable system that is secure and easy to set up.
 The system should be created for nonprofits and include features that encourage more donations.

 Donorbox offers safe and affordable payment processing.
 No contracts or startup fees are needed.
-The platform fee starts at just 1.75% for the Standard plan, which can be further reduced to a flat rate of 1.5% when you upgrade to our Pro or Premium plans.
+The platform fee starts at just 1.75% for the Standard plan, which can be further reduced to 1.5% for most features when you upgrade to our Pro or Premium plans.
 These plans are curated to meet all your fundraising needs while also helping you grow and scale your efforts.

 Payment processing fees are also lower with Donorbox through PayPal, Stripe, and ACH payments.
 Plus, your donors get an option to cover these fees.
 Learn about Donorbox plans and pricing here.